Adefolajuwon/sea-world/README.md

 - Located in `src/utils/GridUtils.js`.
 - Utility functions such as `createGrid` for creating new grids, and `toggleCellUtil` for toggling cell states based on user actions.

+### 7. `UserInstruction`

+- Located in `src/app/components/UserInstruction.js`.
+- Provides a one-time splash card for first-time users, giving a brief guide on how to use the app.
+It appears on the first load and can be dismissed with an "Okay" button.
+- This component helps ensure an intuitive user experience, particularly for users unfamiliar with grid-based interaction.
 ---

 ### Testing